antirez/dump1090/README.md

 * Interactive command-line-interfae mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
-* TCP server streaming and recceiving raw data to/from connected clients (using --net).
+* TCP server streaming and receiving raw data to/from connected clients (using --net).

 Installation